MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/smart-assist-bot.md

 [!INCLUDE[cc-use-with-omnichannel](../../includes/cc-use-with-omnichannel.md)]

-Based on the context passed for an incoming conversation, Omnichannel for Customer Service recommends help resources to assist the agent to successfully resolve customer's queries.
-The Smart assist card uses [Adaptive cards](https://adaptivecards.io), which is an open source standard that helps apps and services exchange rich snippets of native UI.
+Build a custom bot to push real-time sugegstions to agents for actions displayed within the smart assist control on the agent UI.
+The smart assist control uses Adaptive cards to push and display suggestions in UI.
+[Adaptive cards](https://adaptivecards.io) is an open-source standard that helps apps and services exchange rich snippets of native UI.

 You can use the [Adaptive Cards Designer](https://adaptivecards.io/designer/) to create your own adaptive card template.